 - You can get a 1st dose of a COVID-19 vaccine if you're aged 16 and 17.

 - You can book your appointment at a larger vaccination centre or pharmacy now, or wait to be invited to go to a local NHS service.

 Some children aged 12 to 15

-- they have a condition that means they're at high risk from COVID-19:
+- They have a condition that means they're at high risk of getting seriously ill from COVID-19

 - Down's syndrome

 - Severe or multiple learning disabilities (or they're on the learning disability register)

 - A condition that means they're more likely to get infections (such as some genetic conditions or types of cancer)